ethereumjs/ethereumjs-monorepo/packages/block/README.md

 )
 ```

-Validation of the withdrawals trie can be manually triggered with the newly introduced async `Block.validateWithdrawalsTrie()` method.
+Validation of the withdrawals trie can be manually triggered with the newly introduced async `Block.withdrawalsTrieIsValid()` method.

-### EIP-4844 Shard Blob Transaction Blocks (experimental)
+### EIP-4844 Shard Blob Transaction Blocks

-This library supports an experimental version of the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) as being specified in the [01d3209](https://github.com/ethereum/EIPs/commit/01d320998d1d53d95f347b5f43feaf606f230703) EIP version from February 8, 2023 and deployed along `eip4844-devnet-4` (January 2023) starting with `v4.2.0`.
+This library supports the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) as being specified in the [b9a5a11](https://github.com/ethereum/EIPs/commit/b9a5a117ab7e1dc18f937841d00598b527c306e7) EIP version from July 2023 deployed along [4844-devnet-7](https://github.com/ethpandaops/4844-testnet) (July 2023), see PR [#2349](https://github.com/ethereumjs/ethereumjs-monorepo/pull/2349) and following.

+**Note:** 4844 support is not yet completely stable and there will still be (4844-)breaking changes along all types of library releases.

 #### Initialization